Mossington/PlaywrightFramework/Cheatsheets/Playwright_Cheatsheet.md

 _**note**: this piece of code is simply the locator taken from the browser ('link', { name: 'Fake Hyperlink')_
 <br>

 This is a an inline version of the above, only to be used as single use.
-These are guenually higher maintence that the exampel above.
+These are guenually higher maintence than the exampel above.

 - await page.getByRole('link', { name: 'Get started' }).click();